Working with architects

 An example of a garden design submitted to the Wiltshire Planning Department – a requirement before building this barn conversion could start.

-The front garden during building works
+The front garden during building works September 2022

-The front garden levels about to be sorted
+The front garden levels about to be sorted Spring 2023

-Front garden pond with the first water lily leaves appearing, planting now 5 months in
+Front garden pond with the first water lily leaves appearing, May 2024. planting 5 months in

 The front garden pond ready for lining and cladding